DannyGB/queuejs/README.md

 	i.e. Only execute the work item if a work item of the same type has not been executed for x number of seconds

 4. Anonymous work items will be executed with no queue logic being performed

+5. Repeat execution at given intervals allowing a check to see if we should continue processing or stop

+	i.e. Execute the work item every x seconds unless instructed to stop